As this page has grown, it has become somewhat amorphous, so I thought I'd use some minimal Library Science skills & classify it.

 - Names and their nicknames - nicknames for common Russian male and female names

-- Perm Academic Theater Theater
+- Perm Academic Theatre

 - Perm Opera and Ballet Theater - in an historic building